-Each appellant was offered an appeal hearing within three hours drive of their permanent residence.
+Each appellant was offered an appeal hearing within 3 hours drive of their permanent residence.

-The PFHCB Appeal Board, with the assistance of PFHCB support staff, succeeded in meeting this stated objective for 2013.
-The 16 appellants were each offered a face-to-face appeal hearing within twelve months of the date of their appeal request.
-In fact, all appellants were offered an appeal within 6 months of the PFHCB receiving their appeal request.
+The Appeal Board, with the assistance of PFHCB support staff, succeeded in meeting this stated objective for 2014.
+The 15 appellants were each offered a face-to-face appeal hearing within twelve months of the date of their appeal request.

-Of the 16 appellants, only one requested to have their appeal heard via teleconference, so proximity of the appeal hearing was not a factor for that appeals.
-However, for the remaining 15 appeals, the Appeal Board was successful in meeting its objective as it relates to regional proximity to appellants.
-In 11 cases, the maximum drive time from home to the appeal venue, for any individual, was less than three hours.
-In the remaining four cases, appellants made special requests to have their appeals heard outside their region, so proximity of the appeal hearing was not a factor for those appeals.
+Of the 15 appellants, 4 requested to have their appeal heard via teleconference, so proximity of the appeal hearing was not a factor for those appeals.
+However, for the remaining 11 appeals, the Appeal Board was successful in meeting its objective as it relates to regional proximity to appellants.
+In 10 cases, the maximum drive time from home to the appeal venue, for any individual, was less than three hours.
+In the remaining case, the appellant requested to have their appeal heard outside their region, therefore proximity of the appeal hearing was not a factor in that case.